 Firstly, the upgrading of five existing industries (Agriculture and Food, Tourism, Automotive, Electrical & Electronics, and Petrochemicals).

 Secondly, further development of five new industries (Automation & Robotics for the industry, Aerospace, Smart Electronics/Digital, Bio-Energy and Biochemicals and medical services / Healthcare with affluent medical and wellness tourism).

 Source: BOI Board of investment according to the Board of Investment (BOI), which is the department responsible for supporting and promoting investments, the value of new investments amounts to THB 144 billion (USD 4.05 billion) up to August 2016 with the 10 targeted aforementioned industries under Thailand 4.0, accounting for 48% of total investment.
-Foreign Direct Investments (FDI) in Thailand is expected to further increase slightly during 2017 and 2018.
-Thailand is currently regarded as one of the easiest and most favored locations in ASEAN to carry out business and the case for investing in Thai translation services remains strong.
+Foreign Direct Investments (FDI) in Thailand is expected to further increase slightly between 2017 and 2018.
+Thailand is currently regarded as one of the easiest and most favoured locations in ASEAN to carry out business and the case for localizing for Thailand remains strong.

 Source: BOI Board of InvestmentThe Board of Investment (BOI) in Thailand is a great source of information to find out more about the initiatives taking place as it continues to demonstrate the government’s agenda for reform of the economy and readiness as an investment hub for both Thai and foreign investors in its transitions to Thailand 4.0.
 It’s message to businesses targeting the Thai market and for foreign investors is clear “Thailand is Open for Business!